Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Boundary stability

-In order to get stability at the boundary we are going to take advantage of the freedom that we have of choosing the initial codirection $\omega \in \R^n$ of the solution $u$.
-For that we need the following lemma, we postpone its proof to the end of the section.
+In order to get stability at the boundary we are going to take advantage of the freedom that we have of choosing the initial co-direction $\omega(x)$ of the solution $u$ constructed in previous section.
+For that we need the following lemma that allows to use finitely many co-direction to recover stability estimates for the metric, the covector field and the potential.
+We postpone its proof to the end of this section.